Paid online surveys attract many people since it’s an easy way to make money online.

 Less valuable surveys are better off being filled out when you are bored and/or waiting for something else, such as a dental appointment.

-All of those offer much higher paying alternatives for similar lines of work.
+All of those offer higher-paying alternatives for similar lines of work.